billymoon/sir/Readme.md

     https://api.github.com/repos/billymoon/sir/issues?state=closed

+You can also set the user agent used by proxied requests, for example if you need to request mobile version of site...

+     sir -a "Mozilla/5.0 (iPhone; CPU iPhone OS 11_1 like Mac OS X) AppleWebKit/604.3.1 KHTML, like Gecko) Version/11.0 Mobile/15B5066f Safari/604.1" /:https://stackoverflow.com/

+... will proxy the response from stackoverflow presenting itself as an iPhone.

 ### Cache

 Useful for saving processed version of source files, for example, if you have `index.slm`, and `style.less` and want to save the html and css, add a `--cache backup` flag, and then visit `http://localhost:8080/index.html` in your browser.
 There should be a `index.html` and a `style.css` in the backup folder.